Biomedical Vacation Scholarships

 You must submit your application through the Wellcome Trust Grant Tracker.

-We consider a combination of factors when we assess applications.
-Owing to the high number of applications we don’t provide feedback on individual applications under any circumstances.
+Owing to the high number of applications, we don't provide feedback on individual applications under any circumstances.

-If you're successful, we'll send an award letter to your supervisor before the start of June.
-The letter will be cc'd to you and the named administrator.
-If you're unsuccessful, we'll email you and cc your supervisor.
+If you're successful, we'll send an award letter to the vice-chancellor at your host organisation by mid-June.
+The letter will be cc'd to the Biomedical Vacation Scholarships coordinator.

 We consider applications once a year.
-You must submit your application by midnight (GMT/BST) of the deadline day.
+You must submit your application by midnight (GMT/BST) on the deadline day.
 We don't accept late applications.

 - Republic of Ireland